An Interview with John Marciari on curating, the Morgan, and the draftsmanship of Guercino

 Yona Benjamin: One gets the impression from the show that draftsmanship played a key role in Guercino’s activity as an artist.
 What was distinctive about Guercino’s drawing process?

 John Marciari: With a lot of artists, Michelangelo, Raphael, and others, their drawings are sequential—steps towards a specific finished work.
 Not so with Guercino.
 Instead, when faced with a subject, he drew a lot of trials, not moving from one to the next in a process of refinement but instead imagining different schemes.
-When the time came to begin painting, I imagine him putting all his drawings on a table and then thinking, "ok, what works, what doesn't?”
+When the time came to begin painting, I imagine him putting all his drawings on a table and then thinking, "Okay, what works, what doesn't?”

 Yona Benjamin: Do we have any idea why he took this distinctive approach?

 Yona Benjamin: So if Guercino is unlike other draftsmen, how do we judge his work, how do we determine what is and what is not a Guercino drawing?
-For instance, we have a piece in the collection called Young Man in a tall hat kneeling on One Knee which is noted as being “in the style of Guercino,” how can we make these calls with someone like Guercino?
+For instance, we have a piece in the collection called Young Man in a Tall Hat Kneeling on One Knee, which is noted as being “in the style of Guercino.”
+How can we make these calls with someone like Guercino?

-Yona Benjamin: Shifting a bit, I am curious as to how Guercino’s drawings, which are so compelling, so lively, and yet also perhaps understood as more ephemeral came to be collected and treasured.
+Yona Benjamin: Shifting a bit, I am curious as to how Guercino’s drawings, which are so compelling, so lively, and yet also perhaps understood as more ephemeral than paintings, came to be collected and treasured.
 How did drawings become an appreciated part of the world of fine arts?

 John Marciari: Right, right.
 Guercino, when he gets a commission thinks about the different ways to do it.
-For Guercino, the act of an artist is not to only copy old forms, but to constantly rethink and improve the ways in which a subject can be understood and eventually painted.
+For Guercino, the act of an artist is not only to copy old forms, but to constantly rethink and improve the ways in which a subject can be understood and eventually painted.
 This imaginative process is where one artist can be better than another.